-Control system Control valve SPACE Controller HP V200 SPACE X4 XSDrive
+Crane version Control valve Control System Controller

+HP V200 SPACE X4 CombiDrive

+V200 SPACE X4 XSDrive: Levers / Joysticks

 The control system provides a large number of functions.
-Certain functions are standard, others are options.
+Certain features are standard, others are options.

 If you do not use the system for 30 minutes, it will switch itself off in order to prevent draining the truck battery.
 This feature can be cancelled.